EleanaGrimshaw/unity-basic-training/step-by-step/DataVisualization.md

 ```
 The first variable is the name of our csv file which we will have to provide to the component from the inspector.
 The other two variables will diplay the incoming data when we read our csv.

-* #### step 5 - create the csv reader method
+* #### step 5 - include additional libraries
-The next step is to write the method that will be responsible for parsing the csv file.
-First we need to include two additional libraries to our script and these are "System.IO" and "System.Linq".
+in order to write the method that will be responsible for parsing the csv file, we need to include two additional libraries to our script first.
+These are "System.IO" and "System.Linq".
 We do that with the "using" keyword at the top of our script.

 it should go from:
 ```csharp